 I seem to be the only person around here who is sceptical of all of the following:

-- validity of in-room measurements
+- in-room measurements

-- validity of target frequency responses
+- target frequency responses

-- validity of room correction
+- room correction

-- validity of listening tests
+- listening tests

-- validity of statistics in audio experiments
+- the statistics used in audio experiments

 - dipole speakers